 Some money realities bite.
 Hard.
-The majority of people can’t make a living wage.
+The majority of people don’t make a living wage.
 The financial crisis of ten years past disproportionally dicked over millennials.
 Credit cards destroy lives.
 Student loans are a ridiculous burden for young people.
-Religiously saving money feels like eating a permanent sardine sandwich (while spending money tastes like gold-leafed gummy bears).
+Religiously saving money feels like eating a permanent shit sandwich (while spending money tastes like gold-leafed gummy bears).

 Sometimes I just wanna throw my arms up in the air, cause a scene, and say to hell with it all.

 WELL, DO I EVER HAVE NEWS THAT WILL SEND TINGLES STRAIGHT DOWN TO YOUR NETHERS:

 When it comes to investing, the EASIEST method is the BEST method.*

 Wait a minute, the easy way is the best way?
 That pretty much NEVER happens!
 Not with most money-related decisions, or health decisions, or dating, or cleaning your apartment—really anything!
 REJOICE, EARTHLINGS!

 What I am going to explain to you below should be the single-greatest piece news you’ve heard about money all year—perhaps your entire existence.
 Thanks, World, for cutting us this one break!
 (Said as I gaze upon a pile of socks, perplexed that there are no matches.)